Panos Panay (music executive): Career

-Panay is currently the Senior Vice President, Global Strategy & Innovation at Berklee College of Music.
-In this role, Panay leads Berklee’s global strategy to create an interconnected ecosystem of campuses, centers, and partnerships across the world that foster and inspire new artistic expressions, idioms, and ideas through leading pedagogy; development of cross-cultural fluency and creative capacity; and seamless integration of technology and online learning.
-He oversees Berklee’s campus in Valencia, Spain; BerkleeNYC; Global Initiatives; the Berklee Institute for Creative Entrepreneurship; the Berklee India Exchange; the Berklee Music and Health Institute; Berklee’s institutional strategy; and Berklee’s global partnerships.
+As Senior Vice President, Global Strategy & Innovation at Berklee College of Music.
+Panay lead Berklee's global strategy to create an interconnected ecosystem of campuses, centers, and partnerships across the world that foster and inspire new artistic expressions, idioms, and ideas through leading pedagogy, the development of cross-cultural fluency and creative capacity, and seamless integration of technology and online learning.
+He oversaw Berklee's campus in Valencia, Spain; BerkleeNYC; Global Initiatives; the Berklee Institute for Creative Entrepreneurship; the Berklee India Exchange; the Berklee Music and Health Institute; Berklee's institutional strategy; and Berklee's global partnerships.
+Those partnerships included Berklee's expansion into China and the K-12 sector.

 In August 2019, Panay was named an MIT Connection Science Fellow.

-In February 2020, Panay opened Berklee Abu Dhabi developed in partnership with the Abu Dhabi Department of Culture and Tourism.
-The partnership encompasses $5 million in fellowships, through which students from the Middle East/North Africa (MENA) region will be given opportunities to attend Berklee College of Music; Boston Conservatory at Berklee; Berklee's campus in Valencia, Spain; Berklee Online; and summer programs, and to have an impact on the life of Berklee internationally.
+In February 2020, Panay opened Berklee Abu Dhabi, a 4000 square meter facility developed in partnership with the Abu Dhabi Department of Culture and Tourism.
+In addition to the campus, the partnership encompasses $5 million in fellowships, through which students from the Middle East/North Africa (MENA) region will be given opportunities to attend Berklee College of Music; Boston Conservatory at Berklee; Berklee's campus in Valencia, Spain; Berklee Online; and summer programs, and to have an impact on the life of Berklee internationally.

+In June 2021, Panay was announced as Co-President and Chief Revenue Officer of the Recording Academy, alongside Valeisha Butterfield Jones.
+In October 2022, Jones rejoined Google as their Vice President of Partnerships & Engagement with Panay taking on the sole Presidency of the Recording Academy.
+Panay has been tasked with driving business growth through the identification of new partnerships, strategic global expansion, and leveraging new technologies while also expanding the services offerings for both Academy's members and the music industry.

 Writing and speaking

-Panay has written about startups and entrepreneurship for blogs and publications including Huffington Post, Forbes, Entrepreneir, WSJ Accelerators and Fast Company.
+Panay has written about startups and entrepreneurship for blogs and publications including Huffington Post, Forbes, Entrepreneur, WSJ Accelerators and Fast Company.
 He has spoken at a TEDx event.
 He also spoke in the podcast Shaping Business Minds Through Art.

 In 2021, Panay and R. Michael Hendrix, global design director at IDEO, co-wrote and published Two Beats Ahead (PublicAffairs, US and Penguin Business, UK), a book that covers what the musical mind has to teach about innovation, featuring interviews with top creatives including Pharrell Williams, Justin Timberlake, Gloria Estefan, Imogen Heap, Radiohead, T Bone Burnett, Hank Shocklee (co-founder of Public Enemy), and Jimmy Iovine.
+The book was selected by The Financial Times as Business Book of the Month in April 2021, featured in Harvard Business Review's IdeaCast, Talks at Google, Rebel Radio, and BBC Weekend.

+Panay has guest-written articles on entrepreneurship for Forbes, BusinessWeek, Fast Company, and Inc. Magazine.

 Awards and honors

-Panay was awarded the Fast Company's "Fast 50" honor, Boston Business Journal's "40 under 40" and BosInno "50 on Fire" Award for excellence in education.
+Panay was awarded the Fast Company's "Fast 50" honor, Mass Hi-Tech All Stars, Boston Business Journal's "40 under 40", Boston Globe's Game Changers of 2017, and BosInno "50 on Fire" Award for excellence in education.